 Good oral hygiene includes brushing your teeth twice daily, and also cleaning between your teeth with floss and an interdental brush once a day.

-Below, are a few tips to help you achieve the very best results.
+Below are some important tips designed to help you achieve the very best oral hygiene results:

 Place the toothbrush at a 45 degree angle against the gums, and move it back and forth gently in short (tooth-wide) strokes.
 Remember to clean the inside surfaces and the biting surfaces.
 Don’t forget to brush the back of the upper and lower teeth.